denolteholding/hugo-mod-bootstrap-scss-js-v5/README.md

 You need the Hugo extended version and Go to use this component.

-Please note that Bootstrap v5 is currently in Alpha.
+Please note that Bootstrap v5 is currently in Beta.

 ## Use